alberto-it/Contact-Mgmt-System/README.md

  - Email Address (validated format)
  - Additional Information

-The system will greet you with a welcome message and display a menu.
-You can choose from the following options:
+The system will greet the user with a welcome message and display a menu.
-(Note: Options 2 through 6 will be disabled if there are no contacts yet)
+The user can choose from the following options (note: 2 through 6 will be disabled to start):
 1. Add a new contact
 2. Edit an existing contact
 3. Delete a contact